CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 ```

 {{%notice note%}}
-When you set the profile, NVUE reloads `switchd`.
+When you set the profile to the custom profile, NVUE reloads `switchd`.
 {{%/notice%}}

 {{< /tab >}}